-Primary movement function with capacity to increase its public transport and active transport role - contribution to increase biodiversity
+Primary movement function with capacity to increase its public transport and active transport role - contribution to increase biodiversity.

-Increase quality of place, improve quality of active transport links, link to new public open space
+Increase quality of place, improve quality of active transport links, link to new public open space.

-Integration of new tree planting into road redesign through policy, guidance to reduce building setbacks through DCP
+Integration of new tree planting into road redesign through policy, guidance through the Development Control Plan (DCP).